 If you invest in our common stock in this offering, your interest will be diluted immediately to the extent of the difference between the public offering price per share of our common stock in this offering and the as adjusted net tangible book value per share of our common stock immediately after this offering.
-Our net tangible book value as of December 31, 2014 was \$6.3 million, or \$1.13 per share.
+Our net tangible book value as of December 31, 2014 was \$ million, or \$ per share.
 Net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of shares of common stock outstanding as of December 31, 2014.

-After giving effect to (i) the sale by us of an aggregate of 1,324,608 shares of our common stock and warrants to purchase an aggregate of 1,324,608 shares of our common stock in private placements completed in January 2015 and (ii) the sale by us of 2,700,000 shares of common stock in this offering at the public offering price of \$7.50 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2014 would have been \$34.1 million, or \$3.56 per share.
-This amount represents an immediate increase in net tangible book value of \$2.43 per share to our existing stockholders and an immediate dilution in net tangible book value of \$3.94 per share to new investors purchasing shares of common stock in this offering at the public offering at the public offering at the sale book value of \$3.94 per share to new investors purchasing shares of common stock in this offering at the public book value of \$3.94 per share to new investors purchasing shares of common stock in this offering at the public offering price.
+After giving effect to (i) the sale by us of an aggregate of 1,324,608 shares of our common stock and warrants to purchase an aggregate of 1,324,608 shares of our common stock in private placements completed in January 2015 and (ii) the sale by us of 3,000,000 shares of common stock in this offering at an assumed public offering price of \$ per share, which is the last reported sale price of our common stock on The NASDAQ Capital Market on , 2015, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2014 would have been \$ million, or \$ per share.
+This amount represents an immediate increase in net tangible book value of \$ per share to our existing stockholders and an immediate dilution in net tangible book value of \$ per share to new investors purchasing shares of common stock in this offering at the assumed public offering price.
 The following table illustrates this dilution:

-Public offering price per share \$7.50 Net tangible book value per share as of December 31, 2014 \$1.13 Increase in net tangible book value per share attributable to new investors purchasing shares in this offering 2.43 As adjusted net tangible book value per share after this offering 3.56 Dilution in net tangible book value per share to new investors in this offering \$3.94
+Assumed public offering price per share \$ Net tangible book value per share as of December 31, 2014 \$ Increase in net tangible book value per share attributable to new investors purchasing shares in this offering As adjusted net tangible book value per share after this offering Dilution in net tangible book value per share to new investors in this offering \$